 The average sea lion presence in June and July has been quite low with the occasional sighting of one or two animals per day.
 However, June and July presence appears to be increasing based on 2016 observations (Robert Wertheimer, FFU, 8 Dec 2016 FPOM Meeting).

-The Bonneville project’s 30 ton crane can lift all of the SLEDs except the spillway entrance SLEDs, which need the 60 ton crane.
-The 60 ton crane cannot cross the spillway and is stationed on the Washington side (Royer 19 Dec 2016 email).
+The Bonneville project’s 30 ton crane can lift all of the SLEDs except the spillway entrance SLEDs, which need the 65 ton crane.
+The 60 ton crane cannot cross the spillway(Royer 19 Dec 2016 email).
 Thus, 7 of the 8 main entrance SLEDs can be moved without transporting a crane.

 The SLEDs could be deployed or removed in a day but the day depends on crew availably.
 There is a risk that, if necessary, the SLEDs could not be placed for 3 days due to the normal maintenance crew work week (Royer 19 Dec 2016 email).